yifanwu2828/Guided-Cost-Learning/SimplePybulletExample/README.md

 ```

 Now we are able to create our first PyBullet simulation.
 A husky robot will fall to the plane and the simulation will end shortly.
+`stepSimulation()` will perform all the actions in a single forward dynamics simulation step.
 We will run the simulation for 10000 time steps.
 Each time step is 1/240 of a second.

 ```
 for _ in range(10000):